Daniel Schlereth

 Daniel Robert Schlereth (born May 9, 1986) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Arizona Diamondbacks and Detroit Tigers.
-He currently serves as the pitching coach for the South Florida Bulls.
+He currently serves as the Director of Baseball Operations and Pitching Development for the Michigan State Spartans.

 Early years

 Schlereth was born in Anchorage, Alaska, before moving to Highlands Ranch, Colorado.
 He is a graduate of Highlands Ranch High School.
 During his high school career, he struck out a school record 19 batters in a single game while throwing a total of 6 no-hitters.
 He also played quarterback for the football team and broke the school rushing record in a single season and had the longest run from scrimmage in school history, 96 yards.
 He was named Colorado Gatorade Offensive Player of the Year his senior season.

 College career

-Schlereth attended UNLV for one season as a member of the baseball team, but did not appear in any games due to a medical redshirt.
-He then transferred to the University of Arizona, where he pitched for three seasons.
+Schlereth attended the University of Arizona, where he pitched for three seasons.
 During his time at Arizona, he was named a Collegiate Baseball All-American in 2008 and a two time All Pac-10 performer.
 He also pitched alongside Detroit Tigers teammate Ryan Perry.